lamm-mit/SpiderPDB/README.md

-# SpiderPDB: Atomistic model of the spider silk nanostructure
+# SpiderPDB: Atomistic model of the spider silk nanostructures

 Spider silk is an ultrastrong and extensible self-assembling biopolymer that outperforms the mechanical characteristics of many synthetic materials including steel.
 Here we report atomic-level structures that represent aggregates of MaSp1 proteins from the N. Clavipes silk sequence based on a bottom-up computational approach using replica exchange molecular dynamics.
 We discover that poly-alanine regions predominantly form distinct and orderly beta-sheet crystal domains while disorderly structures are formed by poly-glycine repeats, resembling
 -helices.
 These could be the molecular source of the large semicrystalline fraction observed in silks, and also form the basis of the so-called “prestretched” molecular configuration.
 Our structures reported in [1] are validated against experimental data based on dihedral angle pair calculations presented in Ramachandran plots, alpha-carbon atomic distances, as well as secondary structure content.